Introduction:

 What Challenges Do Dogs Face in These Roles, and How Can We Support Them?

-One primary challenge is the risk of stress and burnout.
-Dogs in service roles often operate in high-stress environments, facing challenging situations that can affect their mental and emotional well-being.
-Handlers and caregivers must monitor signs of stress and provide adequate rest for these canine heroes.
+One key challenge is the potential for stress and burnout.
+In service roles, dogs work in high-stress environments and are often placed in situations that challenge their mental and emotional well-being.
+Handlers and caregivers need to watch for signs of stress — and provide these canine heroes with plenty of rest.

 How Can Individuals Support Canine Welfare and Advocacy?